fubar2/toolfactory-galaxy-server/compose/README.md

 The Appliance adds automated post-installation configuration by a specialised server container based on the normal docker-galaxy-stable server.
 As soon as the Galaxy server installation is completed, the additional container loads tools, demonstration data, history and workflows to provide the “flavour”.

-It also starts a minimal Rpyc server capable of accepting commands from tools running in the Galaxy server container.
+It also starts a minimal `rpyc` server capable of accepting commands from tools running in the Galaxy server container.
-It is this rpyc server that is the key to running tasks independently of the normal Galaxy job runner system, but triggered by a specially configured running tool.
+It is this rpyc server that is the key to running tasks independently of the normal Galaxy job runner system, when triggered by a specially configured running tool.

 ### What uses could there be for a generic RPC for tools?